ktang012/RShell/README.md

 - Multiple I/O redirection without a following pipe will be truncated to the closest redirection such as `cat < file1 < file2 < file3` will be truncated to just `cat < file1`.
 - Appending a flag following a file redirection will result in interpretation of the flag as a command such as `ls > file1 -a`. `-a` will be executed as a command instead of a flag.
 So input such as `ls > file1 cat file1 | sort` will result in undefined behavior, but in this case an infinite loop.
 It is important to define your flags before executing a command with redirection.
 - String input redirection, `<<<`, will create a file named `NULL_TEMP.TXT` to store and read from.
 If the same file name exists, it will be overwritten and deleted!
+- When multiple processes are suspended, and one process is brought back up with `fg` and terminated with `Ctrl C`, and another previously suspended process is brought back up with `fg` will be terminated immediately.
+- `bg` is known to cause conflicting issues between RShell's input and the background processes' input.
+- `fg` and `bg` may create zombie processes if used together on the same "chain" of commands.
+There are other conflicting issues between the two where `fg` may leave `bg` suspended and another `fg` prompt is needed to kill it.
+- If no other processes are being ran, `Ctrl + C` and `Ctrl + Z` will prompt an error only after a command has been executed.

 # ls Implementation